Hi Dirty family, Lyndsey here!

 Preheat the oven to 350 °F (180 °C).

 Heat a skillet over medium heat for a couple minutes and then add the onions.
 Cook for about 7 minutes, adding a splash of water and stirring when they start to stick to the skillet or look dry.
 The onions should be a nice, deep brown color.
 When they’re nice and brown, turn off the heat and set aside for now.

 Rinse the green beans and remove stem ends.
 Cut the beans in half or in thirds if they are exceptionally long.
 Place one cup of water into the bottom of a the Instant Pot, followed by the IP trivet.
 Place the beans on top of the trivet.
-Set the timer for 1 minute, using the manual (or Pressure Cooker) setting and use the quick release method when the timer is up. (if you do not have an IP, you can steam the green beans on the stove top).
+Set the timer for 1 minute, using the manual (or Pressure Cooker) setting and use the quick release method when the timer is up.
+If you do not have an IP, simply steam the green beans on the stove top.